Erljan/Event-Master/README.md

 - Create your own branch by using
 ```
-git checkout -b <name of your branch>
+git clone git checkout -b <name of your branch>
 ```

 ### Installations